 How to Foster Employee Satisfaction

-"Employee satisfaction" is the term used to describe whether employees are happy and contented and fulfilling their desires and needs at work.
+"Employee satisfaction" is the term used to describe whether employees are happy and fulfilling their desires and needs at work.
 Many measures purport that employee satisfaction is a factor in employee motivation, employee goal achievement, and positive employee morale in the workplace.

 Employee satisfaction, while generally a positive in your organization, can also become a problem if mediocre employees stay because they are satisfied and happy with your work environment.